Bryce Canyon National Park

 Bryce Canyon National Park Campgrounds

 North and Sunset Campgrounds have a total of 216 sites, available on a first-come, first-served basis.
-North Campground is open all year.
-Camping is $15 a night per site.
+The North Campground is open all year.
+Camping is $20 a night per tent site.
 One group campsite is available by reservation only at Sunset Campground.
 Some pull-through motor home sites are available.
 No hookups are provided, but a fee-for-use sanitary dump station is available during the summer months.
 Generator hours are restricted.
 Restrooms are provided.
 Showers are available at the General Store near Sunrise Point.

 Back Country Camping Permit

 $5 per person (14 days) This permit is required for anyone camping in the back country of Bryce Canyon National Park.
 Permits are issued at the Visitor Center from 8 A.M. until two hours before sunset.

 Shower and laundry facilities are available at the General Store, located near Sunrise Point parking area.

 Pets In The Park

 Pets are not recommended in Bryce Canyon National Park.
 If you must bring your pet with you, be aware that they must be on a leash and under control at all times; they are not permitted on park trails or overlooks.
 It is not advisable to leave pets in vehicles.